amshenoy/2a-eng-notes/3F7-info-theory/entropy.md

 $$ h(X) = \int_{x=-\infty}^{\infty} p(x) \log \Big( \dfrac{1}{p(x)} \Big) = E( - \log(p(x)) ) $$

 #### Note: Differential entropy can be negative.
+We therefore have to interpret differential entropy as the entropy relative to a r.v with a uniform distribution $ U(0,1) $ which has a baseline of 0 differential entropy.

 ### Binary Entropy Function
 $$